-When your child on the Autism Spectrum, comes of age, what do you do to help them with their financial decisions?
-Many folks on the spectrum can deal with money, and will have no issues with money, but for others there will be a need to have safeguards put in place to protect them and help them with their money (and financial decisions).
-My assumption had been, that (if need be) for my son, I would simply set up a Power of Attorney for Autistic loved one, and that would help protect my son, however, I learned from another parent who has a son that is older than 18, that this is not the case.
+When your child on the Autism Spectrum turns 18, what do you do to help them with their financial decisions?
+Many folks on the spectrum can deal with money and will have no issues with money.
+For others, there will be a need to have safeguards put in place to protect them.
+These safeguards will help them with their money (and financial decisions).
+I assumed that (if need be) for my son, I would set up a Power of Attorney for an Autistic loved one, which would help protect my son.
+I learned, however, from another parent who has a son that is older than 18 this is not the case.

-Since Autism is viewed as a mental incapacity, a Power of Attorney for Autistic (diagnosed) adults can usually not be used.
-The simple explanation I can give, is that due to the mental handicap, the person cannot delegate their decisions using a power of attorney, because they do not understand (i.e. competency) what they are delegating or what they are signing.
-When my friend told me this one, I had one of those, “Oh crap!”, moments.
+Since Autism is a mental incapacity, a Power of Attorney for Autistic adults cannot be used in most cases.
+The simple explanation I can give is that due to the mental handicap, the person cannot delegate their decisions using a power of attorney because they do not understand (i.e. competency) what they are trusting or what they are signing.
+When my friend told me this, I had one of those “Oh crap!” moments.

-What need to be done in these situations is setting up a parent as the Statutory guardian for the child (or family member), and this (unfortunately) is a very daunting task, where a lawyer is needed to file documents with the courts (because the Power of Attorney can be done (in most cases) using simple kits that are available on-line).
-I am sure there are folks that feel they are competent enough to do this on their own, but from what I can decipher (so far) of the documentation I am reading a lawyer will be needed (in my case).
+In these situations, what needs to happen is setting up a parent as the Statutory guardian for the child (or family member).
+The process is very daunting, where a lawyer must file documents with the courts.
+A standard power of attorney is a simple kit available online.
+I am sure some folks feel they are competent enough to do this independently.
+From what I can decipher (so far) of the documentation, I will need a lawyer.

-I will (most likely) be setting this up for my son, however, this only needs to be in place by the time he turns 18 (I think).
+I will (most likely) be setting this up for my son.
+Luckily this only needs to be in place by the time he turns 18 (I think).
 My friend has promised to give me a further tutorial on what he has gone through (and it does not sound like a cheap process either).
-I make the not cheap comment due to the comment in the Statutory Guardian documentation:
+I make the not cheap comment due to the statement in the Statutory Guardian documentation:

 The Public Guardian and Trustee charges a fee of $382.00 plus HST of $49.66 for processing an application for statutory guardianship, under the authority of s.8 of the Public Guardian and Trustee Act.

-This article is a “heads up” for those parents out there who might have had the same assumptions I had about Power of Attorney, I will be writing more about this topic as I learn about it (I suspect I might even bend the ear of a few of my Financial Blogging associates to get me through all of this).
+This article is a “heads up” for those parents out there who might have had the same assumptions I had about Power of Attorney.
+I will be writing more about this topic as I learn about it.
+I suspect I might even bend the ear of a few of my Financial Blogging associates.

 - “Guardian of Property” website from the Ministry of the Attorney General of Ontario.

 - www.attorneygeneral.jus.gov.on.ca.
 This is the website for the Ministry of the Attorney General.
 It includes bulletins and background about power of attorney, guardianship, the Public Guardian and Trustee and related matters.
-It also includes copies of the various forms needed to file an application to replace this office, power-of-attorney kits and the like.
+It also includes copies of the various forms needed to file an application to replace this office.